 Wash the area with soap and water and seek medical attention, if necessary.

 Most laboratories or chemical storage areas must have a complete Emergency Information Poster affixed on or near each entrance to the room.
-A copy of the completed form must be sent to BUPD.
-Laboratory workers must review the poster for accuracy every six months and replace it as necessary and at least every two years.
+Laboratory workers must review the poster for accuracy every twelve months and replace it as necessary and at least every two years.

 The following information should be supplied on every poster: